crsh/prereg/README.md

   - If you are running **Windows**, use MikTex if possible.
 Currently, pandoc and the Windows version of Tex Live [don't seem to like each other](https://github.com/rstudio/rmarkdown/issues/6).
 Make sure you install the *complete*---not the basic---version.

 ### Install prereg
-You can nstall `prereg` from this GitHub repository (you may have to install the `devtools` package first):
+You can install `prereg` from this GitHub repository (you may have to install the `devtools` package first):

 ```S
 install.packages("devtools")